MapsPeople/docs/src/various/app-user-roles.md

 ### Directions

-As mentioned previously, App User Roles can be used to determine which passages can be taken by a given role.
-Specifically for "Entrance" Location types, the Restrictions will define whether or not a search for Directions will take the route through a given Entrance.
-For example, if a door needs an access card, a Route for a visitor to the premises might need to bypass this door, and find an alternate route.
+App User Roles can be used to determine the directions users get.
+For instance, you can restrict Doors between two Locations to only be passable by a certain App User Role.

+Note: If you restrict a Room to only be accessible to certain App User Roles, you restrict both directions _to_ and _through_ that Room.
+It effectively sets restrictions on all Doors leading to that Room as well.